At Audlem St. James, we follow the New Primary National Curriculum, our curriculum map covers the content for each subject.

 The timetable for each class is flexible apart from periods when shared facilities, such as the hall, are used.

-Please click on the pdf beneath the photographs to view our curriculum in more detail.
+Please click on the pdfs beneath the photographs to view our curriculum in more detail.
+We have recently added "subject-to-a-page" pdfs for every area of the curriculum.

 The full National Curriculum document can be found here